 Together with Sam Slater and field recordist Chris Watson, Guðnadóttir gave the world premiere live performance of Chernobyl in a disused factory as part of Unsound 2019 in Kraków, and the same team has since gone on to give further live presentations both on stage and at other less conventional venues, including a former crematorium.
 The most recent of these, a fundraising concert for Ukraine, took place at Berlin’s Kraftwerk in May 2022.

 Since then Guðnadóttir’s The Fact of the Matter has received its world premiere at the BBC Proms, performed by the BBC Singers, BBC Symphony Orchestra and Dalia Stasevska (July 2022).
 Her music also featured in the first ever Gaming Prom (August 2022), whose programme included the European concert premiere of selections from the groundbreaking soundtrack to Battlefield 2042, written in collaboration with Sam Slater.

 Born in Reykjavík in 1982, Hildur Guðnadóttir grew up in a musical family and began playing cello at the age of five.
 She studied at the Reykjavík Music Academy, then moved on to study composition and new media at the Iceland Academy of the Arts and Berlin’s Universität der Künste.

 Guðnadóttir was nominated for the Nordic Council Music Prize as Composer of the Year in 2014 and for the WSA’s 2018 Discovery of the Year Award.
 She won Best Original Score at the 2018 Asia Pacific Screen Awards (for Mary Magdalene, shared with Jóhannsson) and Best Score at the 2018 Beijing International Film Festival for Journey’s End.
-Last summer, just prior to receiving her Emmy and WSA awards, she was made a member of the Academy of Motion Picture Arts and Sciences.
+In 2019, just prior to receiving her Emmy and WSA awards, she was made a member of the Academy of Motion Picture Arts and Sciences.